WileyOpal/Technical-Writing/Ruby-Python-whileLoops.md

 * Contains a quit condition.
 * Can reach that quit condition.
 A quit condition only helps you avoid infinite loops if your code eventually reaches the quit condition.

-The example in the "Writing A while Loop In Python" section would iterate infinitely if you didn't increment the counter.
-Similarly, the Python example from the "Practical Uses in Python" section above would also iterate forever if you removed any potential quit conditions.
+The example in the [Writing A while Loop In Python](#writing-a-while-loop-in-python) section would iterate infinitely if you didn't increment the counter.
+Similarly, the Python example from the [Practical Uses in Python](#practical-uses-in-python) section above would also iterate forever if you removed any potential quit conditions.
 For example, the following code creates an infinite loop:
 ```python
 potential_allergens = ['cats', 'dogs', 'mold', 'dust', 'marigolds']
 confirmed_allergens = []